kkaroleski2021/SWE_Project/Docs/Sprint2.md

 - JWT authorization has begun to be implemented.
 When a user logs in, they will receive a JWT which will allow them to access certain features such as modifying their password.
 Certain API requests will now be protected and require a valid JWT to access.
 - The user can hover over a catagory in the menu to select a sub-catagory of listings.
 - Both front-end work has been successfully combined into one cohesive home page.
+- Two Cypress tests have been applied to the frontend code and both passed.

 ## Front-End